Rab Butler: Assessments

 Butler opened his memoirs by saying that his career had been split between academia, politics and India and that his main regret was never having been Viceroy of India.
-He regarded the India Act 1935 and the Education Act 1944 as his "principal legislative achievements".
+He regarded the Government of India Act 1935 and the Education Act 1944 as his "principal legislative achievements".
 He also wrote that the way to the top was through rebellion and resignation, but he had gone for "the long haul" and "steady influence".
 In an obvious dig at Home, he said in retirement "I may never have known much about fishing or flower-arranging, but one thing I did know was how to govern the people of this country".

 His obituary in The Times in 1982 called him "the creator of the modern educational system, the key-figure in the revival of post-war Conservatism, arguably the most successful chancellor since the war and unquestionably a Home Secretary of reforming zeal".

 Along with the Education Act 1944 and Butler's reforms as Home Secretary, John Campbell sees Butler's greatest achievement as the "redefine(ing of) the meaning of Conservatism" in opposition by encouraging the careers of talented younger men at the Research Department (Heath, Powell, Maudling, Macleod and Angus Maude, all of whom entered Parliament in 1950), by ensuring Conservative acceptance of the welfare state and a commitment to keeping unemployment low.
 Macmillan acknowledged Butler's role in his memoirs but stressed that those were the very policies that he had promoted in vain in the 1930s.
 Butler enjoyed 26.5 years in office, equalled only by Churchill in the twentieth century.

-His biographer Michael Jago argues that the Latin tag which Butler applied to Eden, omnium consensu capax imperii nisi imperasset ("by common consent fit to rule until he ruled"), could have been applied just as accurately to Butler himself.
+His biographer Michael Jago argues that the Latin tag which Butler applied to Eden, omnium consensu capax imperii nisi imperasset ("by common consent fit to rule as long as he didn't rule"), could have been applied just as accurately to Butler himself.
 While Butler was possibly the best chancellor since 1945, this was overshadowed by the disastrous budgets in 1955.
 Combined with Suez, these destroyed his chances of becoming prime minister even without Macmillan's opposition in 1963; "the coup de grace administered seven years later by Macmillan was posthumous".
 He also suggests Butler's handling of the Central African Federation, despite his illness, suggests that he may have been "the best Foreign Secretary Britain never had", but these qualities were negated by his chronic indecisiveness, often about petty matters.
 He argues that he was indecisive as chancellor, and recounts how during the Profumo Affair he once telephoned a junior civil servant to ask what he should do, as well as occasions on which he was unable to decide on the menu for an official lunch, or whether to attend a reception at the Moroccan Embassy.